CosmoStat/shapepipe/docs/source/post_processing.md

 # Post-processing

 This page shows all required steps of post-processing the results from one or more `ShapePipe` runs.
-Post-processing combines various individual 'ShapePipe' output files, and creates joint results, for example combining individual tile catalogues in a large sky area.
+Post-processing combines various individual `ShapePipe` output files, and creates joint results, for example combining individual tile catalogues in a large sky area.
 The output of post-processing is a joint _shape catalogue_, containing all required information to create a calibrated shear